 Who Needs a Research Permit?

-A Scientific Research and Collecting Permit is required for activities pertaining to natural resources or social science studies in National Park System areas that involve fieldwork, specimen collection, and/or have the potential to disturb resources or visitors.
+A Scientific Research and Collecting Permit is required for activities pertaining to research studies, including social science studies in National Park System areas that involve fieldwork, specimen collection, and/or have the potential to disturb resources or visitors.
 Thus, social science surveys, monitoring, and collecting activities all require a Research Permit, as does traditional, hypothesis-driven, research.
-To discuss your particular situation, please e-mail the park's research staff.
+To discuss your particular situation, please email the park's Research Coordinator.

 Please go to the National Park Service Permit System to apply for a Research Permit.